-The way we look can have a large impact on how we choose to behave in our social circles, perceive ourselves, or stay confident in our professional lives.
-Those experiencing hair loss seek hair restoration surgery as a way to regain their confidence and self-esteem.
+The way we look can have a huge impact on how we choose to behave in our social circles, perceive ourselves, or stay confident in our professional lives.
+Those experiencing hair loss seek hair restoration surgery to regain their confidence and self-esteem.
 It’s enigmatic that most patients look for ways to conceal the recovery process of a procedure whose results will improve their lives.
-Before we begin to look at the different techniques that can be used to hide the head after hair transplant, let’s see the things that need to be covered, i.e. the telltale signs of surgery.

-Numerous factors can make the telltale signs of hair transplant surgery more visible.
-These are the ones you have to hide.
-For instance, if greater coverage is required, the number of grafts required will increase and so a large portion of your head will be shaved.
-In case of FUE hair transplant, the size of the holes is quite small, and they can heal quickly.
+With an FUE hair transplant, the size of the holes is quite small, and they can heal quickly.
 But if you’re getting a FUT hair transplant, the scarring will be more prominent.
 You will also get stitches in the donor area in this technique.
-Consequently, scabbing will also be quite visible to everyone for a few weeks.
+Scabbing will also be quite visible to everyone for a few weeks.

-How can I Hide my Head after Hair Transplant?
+How Can I Hide My Head After A Hair Transplant?

 There are quite a few ways in which you can do just that.

-However, make sure that you start distracting everyone before the hair transplant surgery.
+However, make sure that you distract everyone before the hair transplant surgery.
 Just so that no one notices your hair anymore, try growing out a beard or a moustache.
 You can even start wearing caps or hats.
 Glasses might also work in this case.
-You can try making two to three changes at the same time so that it can all be considered a part of your “new look.”
+You can try making two to three changes at the same time so that they can all be considered a part of your “new look.”
 Your friends and family might notice your appearance, but not your hair.

-The best way to hide your transplant surgery is to let your hair grow long.
+The best way to hide your hair after a hair transplant is to let it grow long.
 It’ll practically hide any temporary scars or scabs in the areas from where follicles are harvested.
-However, for your hair to adequately hide the affected areas, start growing them weeks before the surgery takes place.
+However, for your hair to hide the affected areas, start growing them weeks before the surgery takes place.
 You can even try styling it in a way that’ll cover up the scabs.
 Try parting your hair in a way that covers the front.

 Elevate Your Head While Sleeping

 This will help reduce the swelling.
 As patients commonly experience it in the face after the surgery, they are looking for ways to reduce it.
 If you keep your head at a 30 to 40-degree angle, it’ll be quite helpful for reducing the swelling.
-If your head does not swell up, it will be not recognized that you had hair transplant surgery.
+If your head does not swell up along with the rest of your face, it’ll be hard for people to know that you had hair transplant surgery.

-Getting hair transplant surgery is a personal choice that you don’t have to hide.
+Getting a hair transplant is a personal choice that you don’t have to hide.
 You’re doing it to make yourself happy and, in the end, that should matter the most.
-It is quite understandable that sometimes patients consider it inconvenient that they have to hide their head after hair transplant.
-It is, after all, going to do them good, so why cover it.
+It is quite understandable that sometimes patients consider it inconvenient that they have to hide their heads after a hair transplant.
+It is, after all, going to do them good, so why cover it?
 You can start telling your family members, co-workers, or friends gradually about your plans for having a hair transplant.